3mrgnc3/attiny85_ducky/README.md

 #### Uploading the Default Payload

 It is recommended to try out the default payload first to check that everything is working.
-This is in the `src/main.cpp` file by default and opens the GitHub project URL in the default browser. this is that same payload provide in the `examples/DemoOpenProjectRepo/` directory.
+This is in the `src/main.cpp` file by default and opens the GitHub project URL in the default browser. this is that same payload provide in the `ducky_scripts/examples/DemoOpenProjectRepo/` directory.

 :exclamation: `Remember to set the correct keyboard layout.`

 ## How It Works

-1. Create your payload in `payload.ducky` (required filename)
+1. Create your payload in `ducky_scripts/payload.ducky` (required filename)
-2. Optionally add `ATTACKMODE` command to spoof USB device identity
+2. Optionally add `ATTACKMODE` command to spoof USB device identity (see examples)
 3. Run PlatformIO build - the payload is automatically compiled to `src/main.cpp`
 4. Upload to your ATTiny85
 5. Payload executes on device startup